 - How to create a vcs.cfg file.

 - What information to put in the vcs.cfg file.

 - Where to locate the vcs.cfg file.

-For more Refer to "Setting Up Version Manager Using the Command-Line Interface" in the Serena PVCS Version Manager Administrator's Guide.
+Refer to "Setting Up Version Manager Using the Command-Line Interface" in the Administrator's Guide.

 Adding Workfiles

 Objective: To add a workfile for the first time, which creates the archive, a versioned file, and the first revision.